E-commerce Website Design: 11 Design Tips That Drive Results

 There has been a rapid rise in e-commerce over the last couple of years, thanks to the internet and the advancement in technology.
 Now, it is easy for the average users to surf the internet while lounging on their couch.

 However, this growth is not always positive for everyone.
 Because of the growth of e-commerce, competition is also increasing steadily, and this can be bad news if you're an online retailer.

 That's precisely why you have to stand out when you create your own e-commerce site.

 Good website design is more than having a visually appealing website.
-It also has something to do with providing a great user experience to your site visitors and online customers.
+It also has something to do with providing a great UX to your site visitors and online customers.

 In this post, we will be discussing the best e-commerce web design practices that you can apply to step up your game and reach your business goals:

 1.Keep it Simple and Scannable 💻